 The impact of sound in an office

 Office acoustics can be a real challenge.
-Some spaces need to be buzzy and invite conversation, some need privacy to inspire focus, and others need to feel relaxed and welcoming.
-So how can you balance the acoustics of your office to create a healthy, comfortable place to work?
+And with staff returning to work as the Covid-19 pandemic subsides, there will be an increase in video conferencing instead of face to face meetings, which will increase the noise.
+Some office spaces need to be buzzy and invite conversation, some need privacy to inspire focus, and others need to feel relaxed and welcoming.
+So how can you balance the acoustics of your office to create a healthy, comfortable place where people want to work?

 How noise affects health and productivity